yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/manage-deployments/remove-nodes.md

 ## Fix a lagging master process

-If a master process is down for more than its [WAL log retention period]([WAL log retention period](../../../reference/configuration/yb-master/#log-min-seconds-to-retain)  (defaults to 2 hrs) and then becomes healthy, it will be unable to catch up to its peers.
-In this scenario, the nodes tab will show that the master is in a healthy state but YugabyteDB Anywhere generates an "under-replicated masters" alert.
-To fix this situation,
+If a master process is down for more than its [WAL log retention period](../../../reference/configuration/yb-master/#log-min-seconds-to-retain) (defaults to 2 hrs) and then becomes healthy, it will be unable to catch up to its peers.
+In this scenario, the **Nodes** tab shows that the master is in a healthy state but YugabyteDB Anywhere generates an "under-replicated masters" alert.
+To fix this situation, do the following:

-1. Identify the lagging master through the Master -> "Master Follower Lag" metric on the Universe Metrics page.
+1. Identify the lagging master.
+Navigate to **Universes**, select your universe, open the **Metrics** tab, and select **Master > Master Follower Lag** metric.
-2. On the Nodes page, click the [**Actions > Stop Processes**](#stop-a-process) action on the node with the lagging master.
-As part of the execution of this action, a new master process might be started on a different node in the same Availability Zone if possible.
+1. On the **Nodes** page, click the [**Actions > Stop Processes**](#stop-a-process) action on the node with the lagging master.
+As part of the execution of this action, a new master process might be started on a different node in the same Availability Zone (if possible).
-3. When the "Stop Processes" task completes, click the [**Actions > Start Processes**](#start-a-process) action on the same node.
+1. When the "Stop Processes" task completes, click the [**Actions > Start Processes**](#start-a-process) action on the same node.
-4. Verify that the cluster has RF (Replication Factor) count of healthy masters.
+1. Verify that the cluster has an [RF](../../../architecture/key-concepts/#replication-factor-rf) count of healthy masters.

 ## Release node instance